-9.5.
+9.4.
 Inpatient Admission

-9.5.1.
+9.4.1.
 Criteria for Admission to Inpatient Service

 Due to the possibility of signs and symptoms associated with dengue fever, and the presence of mosquitoes theoretically competent for dengue virus, volunteers will be admitted to an inpatient service for observation if defined criteria are met.
 Viremia is expected, on average, to occur between days 5-16 after challenge (D0).
-Aedes aegypti and Aedes albopictus, mosquito dengue vectors found in the United States, are present in the mid-Atlantic region of Maryland, and have the potential to support Zika, dengue, chikungunya, and other viruses.38 Infected mosquitoes are not present in this area but their presence requires vigilance by sequestration to ensure that viremic volunteers are not able to infect local mosquito vectors.
-The CDC website notes 12 imported cases, and no locally transmitted cases of dengue were detected in the state of Maryland and reported through ArboNET in 2019 (as of October 2, 2019).39 Volunteers will be sequestered within a local hotel if asymptomatic save for viremia or admitted to the inpatient facility (Pharmaron or the General Clinical Research Center) for closer observation if any of the following additional criteria are met (or arise during the sequestration phase).
+Aedes aegypti and Aedes albopictus, mosquito dengue vectors found in the United States, are present in the mid-Atlantic region of Maryland, and have the potential to transmit Zika, dengue, chikungunya, and other viruses.
+Infected mosquitoes are not present in this area, but their presence requires vigilance by sequestration to ensure that viremic volunteers are not able to infect local mosquito vectors.
+The CDC website notes 12 imported cases, and no locally transmitted cases of dengue were detected in the state of Maryland and reported through ArboNET in 2019 (as of October 2, 2019).
+Volunteers will be sequestered within a local hotel (e.g. the Lord Baltimore or Hotel Monaco) if asymptomatic save for viremia or admitted to the inpatient facility (Pharmaron or the GCRC) for closer observation if any of the following additional criteria are met (or arise during the sequestration phase).
 If volunteers remain viremic for periods beyond Day 16, they will remain sequestered or an inpatient until documented clearance.
-If a DHIM occurs in late autumn/winter months in which there are no circulating Aedes spp., viremia will not result in sequestration (sustained temperatures above 59° F required for Aedes albopictus).40 This would conservatively range from November to April.
+If a DHIM occurs in late autumn/winter months in which there are no circulating Aedes spp., viremia will not result in sequestration (sustained temperatures above 59° F required for Aedes albopictus).
+This would conservatively range from November to April.
 Note: If local pandemic conditions continue, volunteers will be encouraged to sequester at the local hotel from the time of challenge onwards.
 If local, they will be asked to self-quarantine at home and apply social distancing standards to minimize any inadvertent exposure to the SARS-CoV-2 virus.
-Temperatures and vital signs will be monitored daily and an upper respiratory (e.g., NP or nasal) swab obtained for SARS-CoV-2 PCR at the first temperature ($\geq 100.4^{\circ}\text{F}$) to distinguish the fever from that related to COVID-19 (if circulating SARS-CoV-2 remains sufficiently high as to warrant).
+Temperatures and vital signs will be monitored daily and an upper respiratory (e.g. NP or nasal) swab obtained for SARS-CoV-2 PCR at the first temperature ( $\geq 100.4$ °F) to distinguish the fever from that related to COVID-19.